Category Archives: Conscious Mindset

 • Laugh more – even join a laughing club if you need to

-• Eat a nice clean diet of largely organic whole foods, with an emphasis on lots of vegetables.
+• Eat a clean diet of largely organic whole foods, with an emphasis on lots of vegetables.
 Include nuts, seeds legumes and whole grains.
 Eat regular meals.
 Chew your food well.

 • Avoid junk foods and sugar